Guide to Attending the Canton Fair in 2019September 5, 2019 in Blog, China & Culture, Chinese Importing, Finding Suppliers, Product Sourcing

-- You shouldn’t go if you’ve visited China before and your industry has better industry specific trade shows (i.e. if you’re importing fishing products and there’s a Fishing and Hunting trade show in China)
+- You shouldn’t go if you’ve visited China before and your industry has better industry-specific trade shows (i.e. if you’re importing fishing products and there are Fishing and Hunting trade show in China)

 - You shouldn’t go if you have a short amount of time in China and your first priorities are in far away provinces and cities (i.e. Beijing, Shanghai, etc.)